KaguraKagura/OnlineBookstore/README.md

 looks is plain.

 This website has canonical features of an online bookstore such as book recommendation, book search, rating books, making comments, rating comments, adding to shopping cart, making orders.
-Customers can also trust/untrust other customers.
+Customers can also trust/untrust other customers, and ask questions to the managers.

 In addition, managers have the features of adding new book, managing stock and price, generating report on popular books/authors/publishers, generating report on trustworthiness/usefulness of customers